 - Claim assignment (cessione dei crediti).
-The debtor assigns one or more of its claims to the creditor, with or without consideration, either instead of payment or as security for its payment obligations.
-A debtor can assign any claim other than those which: - are strictly personal; or - cannot legally be transferred (for example, alimony claims, claims for salaries of public sector employees, and claims for family support).
+The debtor assigns more or one of its claims to the creditor, with or without consideration, either instead of payment or as security for its payment obligations.
+A debtor can assign any claim other those which: - are strictly personal; or - cannot legally be transferred (for example, alimony claims, claims for salaries of public-sector employees, and claims for family support).